 EV Energy Taskforce Chair

-The EV Energy Taskforce report is the culmination of over a year’s intensive work involving over 350 different stakeholder organisations.
+The EV Energy Taskforce Phase One report is the culmination of over a year’s intensive work involving over 350 different stakeholder organisations.
 The Taskforce Steering Group would like to thank everyone for their valuable contribution in producing this pivotal report.

 £300 million investment for over 200 low carbon projects to get Britain ready for more electric transport and heat.
 New infrastructure to support 1,800 new ultra-rapid charging points at motorway service areas.
 Part of a broader investment programme for safe, secure and clean energy, with £40 billion confirmed already and more to follow in 2022.
 Ofgem is today powering the electric vehicle revolution, with motorway service areas and key trunk road locations across the country set to get the cabling they need to install 1,800 new ultra-rapid charge points, tripling the current network.
 A further 1,750 charge points will be supported in towns and cities.
 As drivers make the…